vrypan/fargo/README.md

-  download    Download Farcaster-embedded URLs get         Get Farcaster data help        Help about any command inspect     Inspect a cast send        Submit messages to the network version     Get the current version
+  download    Download Farcaster-embedded URLs get         Get Farcaster data help        Help about any command post        Submit messages to the network version     Get the current version

 Flags: